South Ferry boat under construction — fare hike contemplated

 Among the factors that influenced the Legislature to approve a fare hike in 2012 was that the proposed rates favored Island residents who receive discounted tickets, which are augmented by rates paid by commercial traffic and nonresident fees.

-North Ferry has been contemplating adding a new boat to its fleet, but its plans are still not solidified, according to Shelter Island Heights Property Owners Corporation General Manager Stella Lagudis.
+North Ferry is planning to add a new boat to its fleet, but officials there aren’t yet ready to talk about details, according to Shelter Island Heights Property Owners Corporation General Manager Stella Lagudis.